j801h/j801h.github.io/_projects/hxfer-check.md

 In this project, I conducted an in-depth performance analysis of a shell-and-tube heat exchanger at a fertilizer production plant.
 The goal was to evaluate the heat exchanger's current performance against its theoretical and historical performance data, ultimately determining the need for maintenance due to fouling.

+### The Speed-Reader's 'So-What'
+During my role as a Process Engineer Intern, I successfully analyzed the performance of a shell-and-tube heat exchanger at a fertilizer production plant, revealing significant fouling issues that required maintenance.
+By comparing theoretical, historical, and current performance data, I identified a decline in heat exchanger efficiency and the need for immediate action.
+My proactive approach led to a 33% improvement in the heat exchanger's effectiveness, optimizing plant operations, reducing energy costs, and preventing potential equipment failure.
+This experience showcases my ability to identify and address performance issues in critical industrial processes and contribute to the overall efficiency and sustainability of operations.

 ### Background

 - Shell-and-tube heat exchangers are critical components in many industrial processes, including fertilizer production